Settle CE Primary School is committed to providing an appropriate and high quality education to all the children who attend our school.

 The school Governors also have a role in ensuring your child is supported where necessary.
 The Head teacher and SENDCO report back to the Governing body regularly in addition to the SENDCO meeting with the SEN Governor.

-Our SENDCO role is shared between Mr Wright and Mrs Natasha Smith
+Our SENDCO role is shared between Mr Wright and Mrs Natasha Smith (our Peripatetic SENDCo)

-Our SEND Governor is Mrs Emma Carr
+Our SEND Governors are Mrs Emma Carr and Mrs Wherity

 How do we decide when a child needs to go on the Special Educational Needs Register?